-Travis Ross (University of Utah), Proprietors and Publics of Pacific History: The Corporate Origins of Western North American History
+Travis Ross (Beinecke Library, Yale University), Proprietors and Publics of Pacific History: The Corporate Origins of Western North American History

-Between 1870 and 1890, the California bookman Hubert Howe Bancroft used his publishing company to construct a transnational intellectual network that collaboratively researched and wrote his thirtynine-volume history of western North America.
+Between 1870 and 1890, the California bookman Hubert Howe Bancroft used his publishing company to construct a transnational intellectual network that collaboratively researched and wrote his thirty-nine-volume history of western North America.
 The public-private partnership also produced the core collection of what became the University of California, Berkeley's Bancroft Library, which remains one of the premier research institutions for the history of the western United States, Canada, Latin America, and the Pacific World.